open-webui/pipelines/README.md

    - Navigate to the **Settings > Connections > OpenAI API** section in Open WebUI.
    - Set the API URL to `http://localhost:9099` and the API key to `0p3n-w3bu!`.
 Your pipelines should now be active.

+   > [!NOTE]
+   > If your Open WebUI is running in a Docker container, replace `localhost` with `host.docker.internal` in the API URL.

 3. **Manage Configurations:**

    - In the admin panel, go to **Admin Settings > Pipelines tab**.
    - Select your desired pipeline and modify the valve values directly from the WebUI.

+> [!TIP]
+> If you are unable to connect, it is most likely a Docker networking issue.
+We encourage you to troubleshoot on your own and share your methods and solutions in the discussions forum.

 If you need to install a custom pipeline with additional dependencies: